mcsltd/ecganncompare/docs/utils.md

 - `path_to_thesaurus` is a path to thesaurus file.
 Thesaurus format is described in [`formats.md`](./formats.md);
 - `input_folder_path` using has been described above.

-Results of using `anndistribution` with `thesaurus` argement shown on the following images.
+Results of using `anndistribution` with `thesaurus` argument shown on the following images.

 ![Common histogram with thesaurus](./images/common_histogram_thesaurus.png)